propertyshelf/ps.plone.mls/docs/source/developments/collection.rst

 .. figure:: ../../_images/development_collection_activate_done.png

-   Confirmation that development collection has been activated
+   Confirmation that the development collection has been activated

 This will by default show you all available development projects from your connected MLS.